Yagyū Shinkage-ryū: Kamiizumi Nobutsuna's legacy

 The one who codified the techniques of the Yagyū Shinkage-ryū into its traditional form was the fifth soke (heir), Yagyū Toshikane.
 He codified all the basic instruction (kihon-waza) into a document known as Hassei-hō or more commonly Sei-hō.
 These series were responsible for making understood the essential points of forms (kata) that had been transmitted by Munenori.
 Before the advent of modern kendō, he created a form of free fighting in teaching with shinai.

 Latter, the 5th Sōke, Yagyū Renya and his father, the 3rd headmaster Hyōgonosuke, invented the concept of Tsuttattaru-mi (art of war without armor) to adapt their style to the current era where samurai would fight in civilian clothes, unlike orthodox Katori Shintō-ryū whose students always fight with samurai armor protection and weak points in mind, even when they don't wear one for training.

 Then came the Meiji era, where all martial arts schools had trouble to continue to exist.
 Many faded away, especially little schools started by rōnin trying to make a living, and Ishi-Sōden family arts.
 But Meiji-Tennō directly ordered to Yagyū Toshichika-sōke to permanently preserve the Yagyū Shinkage-ryū, and so he did.
 The 20th headmaster, Toshinaga, even moved to Tokyo and became the instructor to the Imperial Guards and taught in Butokukai seminars in order to spread further Shinkage-ryū.

 The Owari dōjō in Nagoya that had existed since Edo period burned down during World War Two, but the school managed to survive.

 Connection with Morihei Ueshiba

 Nakai Masakatsu (中井 正勝, fl.
-1891–1908), a teacher whose own teachers had been proficient in Shinkage-ryū and Yagyū Shingan Ryū Taijutsu, taught these arts to Morihei Ueshiba (the founder of aikido) from 1903 to 1908, in his dojo in Sakai near Osaka.
+1891–1908), a teacher whose own teachers had been proficient in Shinkage-ryū and Yagyū Shingan Ryū Taijutsu.
+As far as is known, Nakai taught Morihei Ueshiba (the founder of aikido) some of the taijutsu of Yagyu Shingan-ryū from 1903 to 1908, in his dojo in Sakai near Osaka.
 At the time, Ueshiba was serving in the 61st Regiment in the Japanese Army.
 In 1908 Masakatsu gave Ueshiba a mid level license in Gotōha Yagyū Shingan Ryū Taijutsu.
+In the 1920's, Ueshiba learned a small portion of Yagyu Shinkage-ryū from shihan, Gejo Kisaburo.